PrivacyMotiv: Vulnerability-Centered Persona Journeys for Empathic Privacy Reviews in UX Design: Results

-We performed paired-samples t-tests to compare the general empathy, motivation, and usefulness between the self-proposed method (baseline) and PrivacyMotiv (\autoref{fig:bar_constructs_primary}), as well as three subscales of empathy and four subscales of motivation (\autoref{fig:bar_constructs_subscales_split}).
-Ten tests have been performed in total and the p-values have been corrected using the Benjamini-Hochberg (BH) procedure.
+We performed paired-samples $t$-tests to compare the general empathy, motivation, and usefulness between the self-proposed approach (baseline) and \textit{PrivacyMotiv} (\autoref{fig:bar_constructs_primary}).
+Three tests were performed in total and $p$-values have been corrected using the Benjamini-Hochberg (BH) procedure.

-\paragraph{Empathy} A paired-samples t-test showed that PrivacyMotiv led to higher empathy scores ($M=6.3$, $SD=0.6$) than the baseline self-proposed method ($M=4.6$, $SD = 1.0$), $t(15)=5.4$, $p<.001$, $d=1.3$ (BH-corrected).
-All three subscales, Cognitive Empathy, Affective Empathy, and Accountability and Action, showed a significant increase with PrivacyMotiv compared to the self-proposed method.

-\paragraph{Motivation} A paired-samples t-test showed that PrivacyMotiv led to higher motivation scores ($M=6.2$, $SD=0.6$) than the baseline self-proposed method ($M=4.8$, $SD = 1.7$), $t(15)=3.9$, $p=.002$, $d=1.0$ (BH-corrected).
-Among the four subscales, Interest and Enjoyment, Value and Usefulness, and Perceived Competence showed significant increases with PrivacyMotiv compared to the self-proposed method, whereas the Importance subscale did not exhibit a significant difference between the two conditions.